Why Methane Emissions From Landfills Are Concerning

 Landfills and the growing waste problem

-Every day between the years 2016-2020, Greater Mumbai generated between 6,500 and 9,400 million tonnes of waste, as per a June 2021 report published by the Praja Foundation, a Mumbai based not-for-profit working on accountability and governance issues.
+Every day between the years 2016-2020, Greater Mumbai generated between 6,500 and 9,400 metric tonnes of waste, as per a June 2021 report published by the Praja Foundation, a Mumbai based not-for-profit working on accountability and governance issues.
 Most of this waste is dumped in three main landfills of Mumbai: the Deonar dumping ground, Kanjurmarg and Mulund dump yards.
-While the Mulund dumpyard has been closed for waste disposal since 2018-19, the Deonar and Kanjurmarg dump yards received up to 1,700 and 5,500 million tonnes of waste, respectively, in 2019-20.
+While the Mulund dumpyard has been closed for waste disposal since 2018-19, the Deonar and Kanjurmarg dump yards received up to 1,700 and 5,500 metric tonnes of waste a day, respectively, in 2019-20.

 "In India we don't have many landfills made in a scientific manner.
 Landfills are basically dumpsites outside city boundaries; they eventually become bigger landfills.
 But under Central Pollution Control Board (CPCB), there is a provision on how landfills need to be treated, which many cities do not follow," said Pratima Singh, Senior Research Scientist at the Center for Study of Science, Technology and Policy (CSTEP), a Bengaluru-based think-tank, where she leads the air pollution domain.